bryanshihpeng/NestFS-Simplified-DDD/README.md

-This project is a simplified online library system designed to demonstrate the application of Domain-Driven Design (DDD) within a NestJS framework, particularly using an ORM as part of the infrastructure layer (repository) and treating ORM entities as domain entities.

-## Features
-Book Management: Includes adding, querying, borrowing, and returning books.
-Member Management: Implements member registration and profile updates.
-Borrowing Records: Records and displays borrowing history.

 ## Simplified DDD Practice Guide

 This GitHub repository offers a tutorial on how to implement Domain-Driven Design (DDD) in a simplified manner for small-scale projects, specifically utilizing Mikro-ORM as a direct repository mechanism.
 It aims to provide a clear and easy-to-understand approach to DDD practices.

 ### Project Background

 In Domain-Driven Design (DDD), there's typically a strong emphasis on the separation between the Domain Layer and the Infrastructure Layer.
 However, in small-scale or educational projects, adhering strictly to this separation can introduce unnecessary complexity.
 This example shows a simplified approach, using an ORM framework as a bridge between the Domain Layer and the Infrastructure Layer, focusing on Mikro-ORM for its direct integration capabilities.

 ### Key Concepts

 - **Domain Model**: Reflects the core concepts of business logic and rules, directly mapped to the database structure and managed by Mikro-ORM.
 - **ORM as Repository**: Simplifies data operations and business logic implementation by using the ORM's capabilities as the repository layer.

 ### Project Structure